 Here’s how to do these 3 things,

-Lock your device: If you have lost your device somewhere else, just click on “Lock” and it will give the options like this.
+Lock your device: If you have lost your device somewhere else, just click on “SECURE DEVICE” and it will give the options like this.

 Now if you want to lock your Android Device, just create a new password and confirm it.
 After creating a new password, Android device manager will replace your old password with the new one.
 Even if you want to unlock your device, you have to enter the new password to unlock it.